valters-tomsons/OrbisDbTools/README.md

 ## Usage

-* Download latest release from `Releases` section
+* Download latest release from `Releases` section for your platform
-* Extract archive
+* Extract downloaded archive into a folder
 * Launch `OrbisDbTools.Avalonia` executable
 * After patching, upload resulting `app.db` to your PS4 at `/system_data/priv/mms/app.db`
+* Launch internet browser on your PS4, then go back to system menu to see your changes

 ## Screenshots